xtdb/xtdb-tutorial/5-match.nextjournal.md

 They are happy that this works as he sees the 1000 credits move from Blue energy to Tombaugh Resources Ltd. and 10 units of Methane the other way.

-Ubuku asks if you can show them what would happen if there were not enough funds in the account of a buyer.
+Ubuku asks if you can show them what would happen if the state of funds in the account of a buyer did not match expectations.
 You show him a trade where the old doc is not as expected for Encompass trade, to buy 10,000 units of Gold from Gold Harmony.

 ```clojure